Endowment (Mormonism): The initiatory

-Washing and anointing are perhaps the earliest practiced temple ordinances for the living since the organization of the LDS Church.
-There is evidence that these ordinances have been performed since 1832.
-They were first practiced in the Whitney Store as part of the School of the Prophets and were part of the Kirtland endowment.
+Preceded only by sealings in 1831, washing and anointing ceremonies are perhaps the earliest practiced temple ordinances for the living since the organization of the LDS Church.
+There is evidence that these ordinances have been performed since 1832 when they were first practiced in the Whitney Store as part of the School of the Prophets, and were subsequently implemented in the Kirtland endowment.

 As part of the endowment ceremony, the ordinance of washing and anointing symbolizes the ritual cleansing of priests that took place at Israel's Tabernacle, Solomon's Temple, and the Second Temple, later known as Herod's Temple.
 The washing symbolizes being "cleansed from the blood of this generation," and being anointed to become "clean from the blood and sins of this generation."

 After the washing and anointing, the patron is given the temple garment, formally called the "Garment of the Holy Priesthood".
 This garment represents the "coats of skins" given to Adam and Eve in the Garden of Eden.

 Similar ordinances are performed for the living and the dead in LDS temples, where men are: